mitchbne/react-listbox/README.md

 - [ ] Add support for the ListboxList component to be a React Portal.
 - [ ] Create a multi-select solution.
 - [ ] Handle disabled ListboxOption
-- [ ] Fix where ListboxOption value and innerText are different (for typeahead)
 - [ ] Create an input-filter solution.

 ### Basic Example